jrebagliatti/techcasestudies/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 ### Cost of pull scenario using Azure Functions ###

-In order to define the cost for Azure Functions, we did a test with the software described in the section [Pull scenario using Azure Functions](#pull-scenario-using-azure-functions).
+In order to define the cost for Azure Functions, we did a test with the software described in the section "Pull scenario using Azure Functions."
 We have taken some constants to do the cost calculation, as shown in Figure 13.
 More details on the costs can be found in the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator).
 We assume Azure Functions needs the maximum memory of 1,536 MB.

 *Figure 13.
 Azure Functions constants*